Social Media Technology & Learning

 HBO Corporate Affairs/Corporate Giving provided a corporate contribution to support the MyGLife.org first pilot in the Middle East in Winter 2006-07.
 This grant was part of the HBO Documentary Films corporate giving program.

-Since the Summer of 2004, Dr. Caperton, the foundation's President, has been recruited to consult her MIT colleague Nicholas Negroponte on his most recent innovation - the OLPC (One Laptop Per Child, a.k.a "$100 Laptop").
+Since the Summer of 2004, Dr. Caperton, the Workshop's President, has been recruited to consult her MIT colleague Nicholas Negroponte on his most recent innovation - the OLPC (One Laptop Per Child, a.k.a "$100 Laptop").
 As a result, we developed the "Next Billion Learners" Program to focus on the development of creative learning software for low cost laptops, in order to support 1:1 computing worldwide.
 In early 2007, when the first XO beta prototype was produced and in the hands of children, the World Wide Workshop team was recruited to develop a creative learning software suite for kids.
 OLPC is a non-profit association founded by Negroponte and a team of MIT educators and technologists dedicated to educating children with the goal of eradicating poverty.
 In many ways, OLPC is based on the Constructionist learning principles expressed by the research work of MIT Professor Seymour Papert and Idit Harel Caperton and their MIT Media Lab colleagues.
 Negroponte strongly claims, "OLPC is not a technology project, nor is the XO a technology product: in any conventional sense of the word.
 It is providing a means to an end - that sees children in the most remote regions of the globe being given the opportunity to tap into their potential, to be exposed to a whole world of ideas, to learn and to contribute to a more productive and saner world community."

-The Caperton Family and their Caperton Fund provided seed funding to the World Wide Workshop Foundation since its inception, and have been enthusiastic supporters of its Globaloria Program.
+The Caperton Family and their Caperton Fund provided seed funding to the World Wide Workshop since its inception, and have been enthusiastic supporters of its Globaloria Program.
 The Caperton Fund is a small private fund established in 1986 by Gaston Caperton (two-terms WV Governor during 1989-1997).
 The fund is administered by the Greater Kanawha Valley Foundation (TGKVF) and seeking to enrich lives in West Virginia through the provision of philanthropic and charitable services.
 Through TGKVF, the Caperton Fund invests in education technology innovation in West Virginia.
 It supports the novel approach of the Globaloria Program in engaging WV public-school educators and students in design-based teaching and learning.